guillermo-navas-palencia/cprior/doc/source/models_poisson.rst

 The Poisson distribution is applied to forecast arrival of customers for service at the checkout or visits to a website.

-.. autoclass:: cprior.PoissonModel
+.. autoclass:: cprior.models.PoissonModel
    :members:
    :inherited-members:
    :show-inheritance:

-.. autoclass:: cprior.PoissonABTest
+.. autoclass:: cprior.models.PoissonABTest
    :members:
    :inherited-members:
    :show-inheritance:

-.. autoclass:: cprior.PoissonMVTest
+.. autoclass:: cprior.models.PoissonMVTest
    :members:
    :inherited-members:
    :show-inheritance: